 Adults most often skip brushing teeth twice a day and in my opinion, there is no relevance of linking teeth to heart disease.
 Like this, there was another study which stated that tooth decay affects the cornea!

-Moreover, both these studies don’t have strong evidence though it is true that all dentists recommend regular brushing for good oral hygiene.
+Moreover, both these studies don’t have strong evidence though it is true that all dentists recommend regular brushing for good oral hygiene, such as many a Dentist In batavia.
 This is not because of the cardiac risks associated with it, but rather to avoid decaying and infections, Tejpal added.

 Jiya Shah, Developer says, “My oral hygiene is good but that is not because of the risks associated with it, but to prevent toothaches and infections that are real trouble.